-METRINKO: In Teheran?
+METRINKO: In Tehran?
 I've no idea.
-In the entire time that I was in Tabriz, for the whole two years, the whole period leading up to the revolution, no one from the...
-The DCM came once or twice to Tabriz, but no member of the Political Section ever came to Tabriz.
-No member of the Pol-Mil Section every came to Tabriz.
-No member of the Economic Section ever came to Tabriz.
+In the entire time that I was in Tabriz, for the whole two years, the whole period leading up to the revolution, no one from the- The DCM came once or twice to Tabriz, but no member of the political section ever came to Tabriz.
+No member of the pol-mil [political-military] section ever came to Tabriz.
+No member of the economic section ever came to Tabriz.
 Or to western Iran as far as I know.